68 Worked Examples: Propulsion Systems

 For each blade pitch angle measured at 75% radius and at the point of maximum propulsive efficiency in each case, then estimate the following:

-(a) What are the values of the advance ratio and corresponding airspeed?
+(a) What are the advance ratio values and corresponding airspeed values?

-(b) What are the values of the propeller thrust coefficient and the corresponding thrust produced by the propeller?
+(b) What are the propeller thrust coefficient values and the propeller’s corresponding thrust?

 (c) What are the values of the propeller power coefficient and the corresponding shaft torque and power required to spin the propeller?

-(d) What are the values of the helical tip speed and helical Mach number of the propeller?
+(d) What are the propeller’s helical tip speed values and helical Mach number?
 Comment on your results.
-Note: The helical tip speed is the vector sum of the rotational speed at the tip of the propeller and the free-stream (airspeed).
+Note: The helical tip speed is the vector sum of the rotational speed at the tip of the propeller and the free stream (airspeed).

 (a) At the peak efficiency, the values of the advance ratio can be read off the first chart.
 We can easily do this to two decimal places; the chart can be digitized for better accuracy.
 We are also given information about the specific propeller, which is relatively small and would likely be for a general aviation aircraft, so in each case, we can calculate the corresponding airspeed for a given value of J, i.e.,